 The Group has one reportable segment: the brokerage segment.
 This segment is mainly involved in futures brokerage business.
-The Group's other operating segments are mainly involved in futures and securities business on a proprietary basis and advisory business, etc. For the years ended December 31, 2020 and 2019, the above segments did not meet the quantitative thresholds.
+The Group's other operating segments are mainly involved in futures and securities business on a proprietary basis and advisory business, etc. For the year ended December 31, 2021 and 2020, none of the above segments met the quantitative thresholds for reportable segments.